Liberal Beliefs and Aims

 J7.
 The NEC is responsible for deciding Standing Orders for its meetings.

 K1.
 The finances of the Party are the responsibility of the National Executive Committee who, at their first meeting after the Party’s Annual Assembly, will elect a Treasurer who must keep a proper set of books and who has overall responsibility for the drawing and paying of monies and for all monetary transactions.

 K3.
-At the end of each financial year the Party’s accounts are to be audited by a qualified accountant appointed by the previous year’s Annual Assembly and whose report is to be embodied in the annual accounts.
+At the end of each financial year, the Party’s accounts are to be audited by a competent person appointed by the previous year’s Annual Assembly and whose report is to be embodied in the annual accounts.
 The Annual Assembly may resolve to delegate the appointment to the National Executive Committee.

 K4.
 The NEC must agree a budget for each financial year and observe the restraints imposed by the budget, taking any action that may be necessary to contain excess of expenditure or manage any shortfall in income.